projectmonke/typewriter/README.md

 <p align="center"><b>Typewriter</b> is a subdomain permutation tool written in Rust and heavily based on Gotator.</p>

 ## Features
-- Permutations with the `-` character.
+- Permutations with the `-` character!
-- Unlimited depth, limited only by your computer.
+- Unlimited depth, limited only by your computer!
+- Deduplication by default!
+---

 ## Installation
 `git clone https://github.com/projectmonke/typewriter && cd typewriter && cargo build --release && cp target/release/typewriter .`